Peter Leone

 Throughout 2016 Leone competed at some of the top shows in the nation, earning top placings on the winter circuit at WEF and Live Oak International in Ocala.
 He also competed at Bromont, Saugerties, and the Hampton Classic, where he took second place in the $40,000 Sovaro Speed Stake aboard “Capito Z” and ninth place in the $300,000 Hampton Classic Grand Prix with “Wayfarer.”
 He is a familiar face to fans as he is a featured broadcaster on the daily WVVH-TV Hampton Classic broadcasts.

 At the Split Rock Jumping Tour, he and “Wayfarer” took second place in the $40,000 Amalaya Investments Grand Prix CSI3*.

 Leone competed his top horses “Capito Z” and “Wayfarer” at the 2017 WEF where he earned several top-ten results with both horses.
 He and “Wayfarer” concluded week seven with a win in the $50,000 Grand Prix CSI 2*.
 He then moved on to the Old Salem Farm Spring Horse Show, where he and “Capito Z” took ninth place in the $50,000 Old Salem Farm Grand Prix CSI2*.

 In 2018, Leone scored several top-ten placings at the Great Lakes Equestrian Festival (GLEF) including fourth place with “Camillo VDL” in the $35,000 Great Lakes Classic CSI3*, before heading to the Hampton Classic, where he and “Capito Z” placed 10th in the $40,000 Hampton Classic Speed Stake and took eighth place with “LS Donner” in the $30,000 Boar's Head Open Jumper Challenge.

 Leone began his 2019 season with several top placings at WEF aboard a variety of horses.
 During the spring season, Leone took seventh place with “E-Boy W” in the $50,000 Ox Ridge Grand Prix, followed by sixth place with “Donner” in the $134,000 Mary Rena Murphy Grand Prix CSI3* at the Kentucky Spring Classic.

-Peter's great understanding of the sport and experience have made him a successful instructor, author, DVD producer, clinician, and broadcaster.
-Peter's book “Peter Leone's Show Jumping Clinic: Success Strategies for Equestrian Competitors” has been highly successful along with his training DVD, “Ride the Body: Select Insights of Peter Leone”.
+Peter's understanding and experience of the sport has made him an instructor, author, DVD producer, clinician, and broadcaster.
+His book “Peter Leone's Show Jumping Clinic: Success Strategies for Equestrian Competitors” has also been considered successful.
+The same goes for his training DVD, “Ride the Body: Select Insights of Peter Leone”.
 He is a regular broadcaster on the daily WVVH-TV Hampton Classic broadcasts.

 He is the father of two children, Callie Leone and Peter Leone Jr. from his first marriage to Marcella Leone, founder and director of the LEO Zoological Conservation Center.

 Leone received a Bachelor of Arts (B.A.) degree from Drew University in 1984.